jess-bennett/recycling-hive/README.md

 For now, I have just done this for anywhere that there were large duplications of code.
 This has resulted in a reduction in the app.py file of 530 lines of code.

 In future, I would make more use of a utilities file and ensure that only logic-based/routing code is kept in the app.py file.

+A further improvement would be to reduce some of the repeated code in my various components.
+For example, tooltips and modals.
+However, I have decided against refactoring this as I am reluctant to undo too much of the work I have already done.
+This is something I will take forward into my next project.

 ### :deciduous_tree: Branches